“Paris is not a city, it’s a world.” ~ King Francois I

 The hotel had a great breakfast buffet, so it was unnecessary for us to eat breakfast elsewhere.
 We always try to take advantage of the breakfast offered at the hotel.
 We did eat lunch at Café di Roma.
 It was not my husband’s ideal place to eat when in Paris, then again, it is not easy deciding where to eat when you’re traveling with another couple, but it sure does beat eating at Subway!
 The food was edible and filling – nothing to brag about.

 One of our lunches was across the street from Galeria Lafayette, Restaurant Mavrommatis, Mediterranean cuisine.
 It was a plaza that had various small food kiosks.
-I wish I had taken a photo of the plaza, kiosk or the food.
-I guess we were really hungry.
-I do recall that the food was good and so was the wine.
+I wish I had taken a photo of the square, booth or the food.
+I guess we were starving.
+I do recall that the food was good, and the wine too.

 Next stop London!